SoniPana/SoniPana/README.md

 # 🧐 About Me

-I'm 17 years old and a student programmer.
+I'm 17 years old and a japanese student programmer.
+I have practiced coding since March 2022.

+I'm very interested in security technology.

 <br>